 Keep in mind, adding anything to your burger may affect the texture and cooking time, especially vegetables because they contain water.
 The water turns to steam and tends to dry the meat.

-How to Make Burgers – And How to Grill a Perfect Burger
+How to Make Burgers Step by Step – And How to Grill Them

 There are two schools of thought on burgers: Thick or thin?